 - You will need an accredited gas professional to install a natural gas smoker/ BBQ.

 - You may need to pay to be connected to the gas mains.

 - The BBQ will not be portable after installation.
 You will not be able to change the position of the smoker to another location in your backyard.

-- Using propane tanks means barbecue or smoker is portable.
-This can be much more convenient as propane tank can easily be detached and transported as needed
+- Using a propane tank means your barbecue or smoker is portable.
+This can be much more convenient as propane tank can easily be detached and transported as needed.

 - Propane is more environmentally friendly because it doesn’t have lead in it.

-- Propane also creates lower greenhouse gas and produces water vapour and carbon dioxide, which are both found naturally in the environment.
+Propane also creates lower greenhouse gas and produces water vapor and carbon dioxide, which are both found naturally in the environment.

 - Propane is more expensive than natural gas because it has to be transferred and stored.